Dreaming of a tropical island, but have only 3-4 days to enjoy it? There is no better place to spend a long weekend than the island of Kauai.

 11. Sleeping Giant Trail

 The Sleeping Giant Trail is one of the most popular hiking trails on the island.
 However, if your long weekend is not long enough to conquer this path, connecting all dots in order to see a sleeping man can be another interesting things to do on Kauai.
-Luckily the massive mountain is visible almost from everywhere in Kapaa.
+Luckily the massive mountain is visible almost from everywhere in the Kapaa area.